Darunta

 Darūnṭa (درونټه) (or Khayrow Khel), also spelled Daruntah or Derunta, is a village in Jalalabad District of Nangarhar province.
 It is located next to Jalalabad city on route AO1 in Afghanistan.

 Numerous remains of stupas from the 1st century BCE- 1st century CE, can be found around Darunta, such as in Bimaran.

-It gave its name to the Darunta training camp located north of the village, across the Darunta Dam.
+It gave its name to the Darunta training camp, allegedly affiliated with al Qaeda, located north of the village, across the Darunta Dam.